-The ARP Table window may be found in the Monitoring menu in the Layer 3 Feature folder.
+The ARP Table window may be found by clicking, Monitoring > Layer 3 Feature > Browse ARP Table.
 This window will show current ARP entries on the Switch.
-To search a specific ARP entry, enter an interface name into the Interface Name or an IP address and click Find.
+To search a specific ARP entry, enter an interface name into the Interface Name field or an IP address and click Find.